 — Danielle Vallone, '16 (JD)

 Semester at a National Trade Association

 "My externship at a trade association in D.C. has been full of awesome opportunities and excitement.
 I have been offered a permanent position, or at minimum, help finding a position working within the industry here in D.C.
 I submitted my first comment to FDA, for which I received praise from the association and our general counsel.
 My employer has been experiencing leadership changes since I arrived that have provided an excellent opportunity to take the initiative to stand out.

 I stayed on in a paid position through the summer."

 Semester at the U.S. Department of State

 "I am so appreciative of this opportunity and USD's support.
-Every day here presents invaluable experience, networking opportunities, and events to attend.
-I am already planning how I can return in the summer."
+Every day here presents invaluable experience, networking opportunities, and exciting events to attend.
+I am already planning how I can return next summer."